rmguy/blog/published/death_and_fish.md

 Haddie snapped out of her reverie.

 They were in a brightly lit room.
 The man sitting across Drew had just introduced himself as Riak from the Death Wish Foundation, a non-profit committed to fulfilling the dying wishes of children with terminal conditions.
 He'd setup a camera to record the process.
 He'd said it was for impact evaluation, even though Drew hadn't asked.

+Truth was, the Foundation needed full cerebral baseline footage, right down to pupil dilation.

-They were prattling on about something.
+Drew was prattling on about something.

 "I love her, and my wish is to see her settled and happy..".
 Riak turned the camera off with a grimace.